-Subrogation is a term that's well-known in insurance and legal circles but often not by the customers who hire them.
-Even if you've never heard the word before, it is in your benefit to understand an overview of the process.
-The more you know, the more likely an insurance lawsuit will work out in your favor.
+Subrogation is an idea that's understood among insurance and legal companies but sometimes not by the customers who employ them.
+If this term has come up when dealing with your insurance agent or a legal proceeding, it would be in your benefit to understand an overview of how it works.
+The more knowledgeable you are about it, the more likely an insurance lawsuit will work out in your favor.

-But since figuring out who is financially responsible for services or repairs is sometimes a heavily involved affair – and delay sometimes adds to the damage to the victim – insurance companies usually decide to pay up front and assign blame later.
-They then need a way to get back the costs if, ultimately, they weren't actually in charge of the expense.
+But since ascertaining who is financially responsible for services or repairs is sometimes a confusing affair – and time spent waiting in some cases compounds the damage to the victim – insurance firms often decide to pay up front and assign blame after the fact.
+They then need a means to get back the costs if, ultimately, they weren't actually responsible for the payout.

 How Subrogation Works